Timeseries

 first_value()

-First value of this univariate series.
+First value of the univariate series.

 first_values()

-First values of this potentially multivariate series.
+First values of the potentially multivariate series.

 from_csv(filepath_or_buffer[, time_col, ...])

-Build a deterministic TimeSeries instance built from a single CSV file.
+Create a TimeSeries from a CSV file.

 from_dataframe(df[, time_col, value_cols, ...])